My golden retriever Elsie is a bit nervous during thunderstorms OR fireworks. OK, that’s an understatement.

 Elsie seems to have some kind of built-in barometric pressure reader.
 She seems to know when a thunderstorm is coming.
 Then when it finally does arrive, the real fun begins.

 I’m Nancy Stordahl, and I maintain the blog Nancy’s Point.
 2021 update: Elsie has passed away.

 When Elsie senses an approaching thunderstorm, all the classic canine symptoms of anxiety begin to kick in:

 - Her body language “screams” worry.

 - She whimpers.

-- She forcefully nudges her way under my legs or chair.
+- Forcefully nudges her way under my legs or chair.

 - She “digs.”

-- She tries to find a safe spot.
+- Tries to find a safe spot.
 She can’t – in her mind, there isn’t one.

 These behaviors start off on the mild side, but quickly escalate, becoming highly annoying and frustrating.
 Elsie ends up in full-blown, panic-attack mode.
 I kid you not.